Clean Water and Sanitation

 Does your university as a body plant landscapes to minimise water usage? (e.g. use drought-tolerant plants)

 The LEED platinum campus in Orillia showcases many drought-tolerant and native plants in the landscaping, a water conservation feature that reduces the need for supplemental watering.
+For example, Orillia’s Academic Building includes a green roofing system, a geothermal energy source, and water collection ponds.

 Lakehead actively manages precipitation on campus through the implementation of rain gardens and outdoor classroom spaces.
 These gardens absorb rainwater and snowmelt from downspouts and hard surfaces, effectively filtering pollutants through the soil and redirecting water away from storm drains that would otherwise discharge into nearby streams.
 Notably, the Braun Building Rain Garden serves as a compelling stormwater management demonstration and engagement site.
 It significantly reduces urban stormwater runoff and is a prominent feature during sustainability tours in the community, aimed at educating the public on the benefits and installation of rain gardens.

 More recently, Lakehead University’s Office of Sustainability, in partnership with EcoSuperior Environmental Programs, conducted a Depave Paradise project on the Thunder Bay campus in the summer of 2019 to create the M'wade Gaazhi Namaadibinaanowin Outdoor Classroom.
-The project removed 100 m² of deteriorating grey infrastructure on campus land and replaced it with native plants.
-Doing so increased the infiltration rate of the courtyard, recharged our groundwater supply, helped protect Lake Superior's water quality, helped cool our campus, and provided habitat for pollinators and insects.
-This space was transformed into an outdoor classroom with four demonstration gardens for use by undergraduate and graduate courses, as well as community events.
+The project removed 100 m² of deteriorating grey infrastructure on campus and replaced it with native plants.
+Doing so increased the infiltration rate of the courtyard, recharged our groundwater supply, helped protect Lake Superior's water quality, helped cool the campus, and provided habitat for pollinators and insects.
+The space was transformed into an outdoor classroom with four demonstration gardens for use by undergraduate and graduate courses, as well as community events.

 6.4.1 Water reuse policy